5 The Origin Interface

 - To change font size, change the value of LabTalk system variable @FBFS (default is "130").

 For more information, see the Workbooks, Worksheets and Columns chapter.

-- The Search Functions dialog that is opened from the Function menu in certain dialogs (e.g. Set Column Values) can now be opened from the Tools menu (Tools: Search Functions).
+- The Search Functions dialog that is opened from the Function menu in certain dialogs (e.g. Set Column Values) can be opened by clicking Tools: Search Functions.

 The Status Bar

-The Status Bar is located at the bottom of the Origin workspace.
+The Status Bar Status Bar is located at the bottom of the Origin workspace.
 It reports multiple parameters, including:

 - Help messages and tool descriptions.

 - Statistics on the current workbook, matrix or graph selection.

 - Whether the AutoUpdate analysis feature is turned on.

 - The name of the System Theme, if any.